microbit-foundation/mbedos-microbit-v2-starter/README.md

 make
 ```

-Build output can be found in: `TBD`
+Build output can be found in: `BUILD/nrf52-mbed-os-blinky-combined.hex`

 ## Visual Studio Code